dotnet/csharpstandard/standard/classes.md

 - a *block* that specifies the statements to be executed when the get accessor is invoked; or
 - an expression body, which consists of `=>` followed by `ref`, a *variable_reference* and a semicolon.
 The variable reference is evaluated when the get accessor is invoked.

-A get accessor corresponds to a parameterless method with a return value of the property type.
-Except as the target of an assignment, when a property is referenced in an expression, the get accessor of the property is invoked to compute the value of the property ([§12.2.2](expressions.md#1222-values-of-expressions)).
+A get accessor for a non-ref-valued property corresponds to a parameterless method with a return value of the property type.
+Except as the target of an assignment, when such a property is referenced in an expression its get accessor is invoked to compute the value of the property ([§12.2.2](expressions.md#1222-values-of-expressions)).

 The body of a get accessor for a non-ref-valued property shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, all `return` statements in the body of a get accessor shall specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a get accessor shall not be reachable.

+A get accessor for a ref-valued property corresponds to a parameterless method with a return value of a *variable_reference* to a variable of the property type.
+When such a property is referenced in an expression its get accessor is invoked to compute the *variable_reference* value of the property.
+That *variable reference*, like any other, is then used to read or, for non-readonly properties, write the referenced variable as required by the context.

 The body of a get accessor for a ref-valued property shall conform to the rules for ref-valued methods described in [§15.6.11](classes.md#15611-method-body).